Electricity Transmission Grids

 - New technology is enabling transmission at high voltages over long distances without great losses.

 Countries with well-developed electricity infrastructure have established grids run by transmission system operators (TSO) to convey power to distribution systems where it is needed.
 Where generating plants can be located close to load centres, these are less important than where the plants are remote, as with many hydro-electric plants and wind farms.
 Lower voltage can be used.
 At higher voltages, eg 500kV and above, transmission losses over hundreds of kilometres are much reduced.
-At ultra-high voltages (UHV) eg 1000 kV AC or 800 kV DC, losses are further reduced but capital requirements are greater.
+At ultra-high voltages (UHV) eg 1000 kV AC or 800 kV DC, losses are further reduced (eg to 5% over 1000 km) but capital requirements are greater.
+In Germany consideration is being given to converting some existing AC lines to DC to increase their capacity.

 Wholesale distribution companies ('discos') step the voltage down with transformers, eventually to domestic voltage, and market the electricity.